ucla-data-science-center/ucla-dataverse-doc/content/policy/_index.md

 # Policies

 These are the policies for UCLA Dataverse.
 NOTE: these policies are subject to change.

-{{%children style="h2" description="false" %}}
+{{% children style="strong li" %}}